AI Concept Envisioning (ACE) Toolkit

 Designers want better ways to envision, reflect on, and critique their own AI concepts early in the process.

 Designing for AI often feels ambiguous and inaccessible.
-Most designers lack frameworks for reasoning about AI behaviors, data-driven interactions, and value tensions that emerge when humans and AI collaborate.
-Existing resources, such as Google’s People + AI Guidebook or Microsoft’s HAX Toolkit, tend to support advanced teams and offer limited guidance at the ideation stage.
+Most designers lack frameworks for reasoning about AI behaviors, value tensions, and human-AI tradeoffs.
+Existing resources like Google's People + AI Guidebook or Microsoft's HAX Toolkit tend to support advanced teams, leaving early-stage ideation largely unsupported.

 Google’s People + AI Guidebook, CMU HCII AI Brainstorming Kit, and Microsoft’s HAX Toolkit

-Designers had difficulty translating loose concepts into concrete AI behaviors, found it hard to anticipate value tensions, and lacked lightweight cues that invited reflection before committing to a direction.
+We mapped designers' ideation processes and storyboarded moments of hesitation and reframing.
+Key patterns emerged that shaped our first prototype: difficulty translating loose concepts into concrete AI behaviors, trouble anticipating value tensions, and a lack of lightweight cues for reflection before committing to a direction.

 Guided by our mapping and storyboard, our first prototype included an AI capability library, use cases, value reflection cards, and evaluation sliders and matrix.